Canaccord Genuity (:) Receives Average Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been given a consensus recommendation of “N/A” by the zero research firms that are currently covering the stock, MarketBeat Ratings reports.
+Shares of Canaccord Genuity (:) have been given a consensus recommendation of “N/A” by the zero research firms that are currently covering the company, Marketbeat reports.

 About Canaccord Genuity